zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/12.png " ")

-3. Verify if ssh connection using privateIP is working.
+3. Verify the ssh connection by using the private IP of the source environment.

     ```
     <copy>